Fiji - Country Commercial Guide

 Trade Promotion and Advertising

-Most Fijians receive information from radio and television.
+Most Fijians, particularly those residing in rural areas, receive information from radio and television.
 Advertising and trade promotions are important marketing tools in Fiji.
 Foodstuff and consumer products should be promoted heavily via a full range of mass media.

 Pricing

-The Fiji Competition and Consumer Commission monitors competition in the market and controls the prices of basic goods, which include food items, fuel, electricity, and hardware products.
-Prices of products not monitored by the Commerce Commission are determined by the market.
-The Value-Added tax (VAT) is 9 percent and is applicable on all imports.
+The Fiji Competition and Consumer Commission (FCCC) monitors competition in the market and controls the prices of basic goods, which include food items, fuel, electricity, and hardware products.
+Prices of products not monitored by the FCCC are determined by the market.

 Sales Service/Customer Support